jakobzhao/geog371/lectures/lec13/readme.md

   ![](img/ppt.png)

-- In `Picture Border` dropdown list, you can get the RGB value of the color by clicking the `more color` item.
+- In `Picture Border` dropdown list, you can get the RGB value of the color by clicking the `more color.md` item.

   ![](img/color.png)